facu2279/sigma-crypto_assistant/README.md

 ## Environment

-- This project was developed and tested on Ubuntu 16.04.6 LTS LTS using python3 (version 3.6.13)
+- This project was developed and tested on Ubuntu 16.04.6 LTS using python3 (version 3.6.13)
 - The database was created on Version 14.14 Distrib 5.7.33
 - The dynamic web was developed and executed on Flask 2.0.1
 - The server runs our website using gunicorn tools in the version( 20.1.0)